KUCB-FM (Iowa): Early years and tower site fight

-KUCB in the mid-1980s
+Mid-1980s

 Joeanna Cheatom, KUCB-FM's founder, died on April 27, 1984; the station suspended its regular programming the next day and played gospel music in tribute.
 At this time, the first signs of potential financial trouble appeared.
 That August, Charles Knox had to deny rumors that the federal government was seeking to force KUCB-FM off the air, though he did admit that the station was being audited over the original 1970s grant from the Central Iowa Regional Association of Local Governments (CIRALG).
 However, the station was making other progress; at the same time, Knox announced the receipt of a $72,000 Department of Commerce grant to add new equipment and begin stereo operations.
 A 1984 Iowa Public Television documentary, Black Frequencies, profiled the state's three African American radio stations: KUCB-FM, KOJC in Cedar Rapids, and KBBG in Waterloo.
 The station continued its community service efforts, including non-alcoholic, drug-free parties that were the brainchild of three DJs.

 The winter of 1985–1986 brought with it new technical troubles.
 The cold weather caused a malfunction in KUCB-FM's transmitter that caused it to broadcast as much as 600 kHz off its assigned frequency, interfering with classical music outlet WOI-FM 90.1 and high school station KWDM 88.9.
 The situation was so bad some listeners of KUCB thought it was off the air, while interference complaints piled up from WOI-FM's listeners.
 WOI offered engineering support to fix the problem, but it could not get KUCB to reply to its overtures.